TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * The logs are improved (there was not the full list of parameters when the risk profile was changed).
 * The jumping grid in market watch is fixed.

+## Version 2026.02.05.781 (5 February, 2026)
+### Changes
+* The mechanism of refreshing the symbol subscribtion is added to hub's taker connection

 ## Version 2026.2.2.1074 (2 February, 2026)
 ### Changes
 * The bug of broken maker symbols import is fixed.